coopere5/test/README.md

 # Test
-This repository will be a test of how issues, PRs, milestones, and other features interact without impacting live repos.
+This repository will be a test of how issues, PRs, milestones, and other features interact without impacting live repos on my account.